 One way to purchase a quarter and still get a custom cut, is to split a half-beef with a friend or family member.
 Both of your quarters can be cut as a “split side” with one set of custom instructions that are applied to the beef and then split into two identical portions.
 When you purchase the quarters, inform the farmer that you two are actually splitting a half-beef and that Dunbar’s should contact you for the custom cut instructions (or call us directly yourself at 734-439-7730 and we’ll take care of it.)

 After the dry-age process is complete (two weeks or so), your beef will be expertly cut and wrapped by our team.
 First the steaks and roasts are cut, then the hamburger is prepared.
 All are vacuum-packed in thick-mil freezer wrap and flash-frozen to preserve quality.
-It is important to keep your meat frozen and not allow it to thaw while taking it home, so bring coolers / boxes for pickup.
+It is important to keep your meat frozen and not allow it to thaw while taking it home, so you should bring coolers / boxes for pickup.

 Some of the benefits of purchasing beef from local small farms (and having Dunbar’s process it) include:

-- Taking the time and space to “dry-age” each beef in the cooler for two weeks prior to cutting it, to maximize texture and flavor (versus industrial processes “wet-aging” beef in plastic bags while it is in transit)
+- Dunbar’s process includes the time and space to “dry-age” each beef in the cooler for two weeks prior to cutting it, to maximize the quality of texture and flavor (versus industrial processes “wet-aging” beef in plastic bags while it is in transit)

-- All of the burger is from one beef and of the same quality as that beef (in contrast with industrial processes, which mix thousands of cattle together.
-Consider that massive beef recalls reported in the news media usually involve tainted hamburger!)
+- All of the burger is from your beef and of the same quality as that beef (in contrast with industrial processes, which grind the meat of thousands of cattle together in room-sized batches.
+Consider that the massive beef recalls reported in the news media usually involve tainted hamburger!)

 - Cuts and burger are vacuum-packed and flash-frozen to preserve quality and stability in your freezer for as long as possible